On $A_p$ weights and the Landau equation: Introduction

+The validity of weighted inequalities like the one above is directly related to the theory of $A_p$-weights and to the positivity of Schr\"odinger operators with non-constant coefficients.
+In particular, for a generic distribution $f$, one can think of the linearized Landau operator $L(\cdot) = Q(g,\cdot)$ as a Schr\"odinger operator with very rough coefficients.
+The observation that even for a very singular $f$ the resulting coefficients of $L$ satisfy pointwise bounds with respect to certain $A_p$-weights, permits us to invoke the extensive literature on weighted integral inequalities (including, but not limited to, \cite{Fefferman1983}).
+We remark that for the present work it is necessary to obtain weighted inequalities corresponding to mass distributions $f$ which may be far from equilibrium, so we must assume as little about $f$ as possible.

+Moreover, these inequalities are intrinsically related to the uncertainty principle and its generalization, as noted by Fefferman in \cite{Fefferman1983}.
+The relevance of uncertainty principles to kinetic equations has been noted before, and we refer the reader to work of Alexandre, Morimoto, Ukai, Xu and Yang \cite{AMUXY08} for further discussion.

-Finally, a $\varepsilon$-Poincar\'e appears to hold always for some universal $\varepsilon>>1$, independently of even the mass, second moment, and entropy of $f$.
-For moderately soft potentials, such an inequality also holds for all small $\varepsilon$, while for very soft potentials the situation is still not clear.
+As already mentioned, an $\varepsilon$-Poincar\'e appears to hold for any $\gamma\geq -d$ for some universal $\varepsilon <<1$, independently of even the mass, second moment, and entropy of $f$.
+For moderately soft potentials, such an inequality also holds for all small $\varepsilon$.
 It is helpful to make an analogy with the situation seen for the linear heat equation with a Hardy potential, that is

-It was shown by Baras and Goldstein \cite{BarasGoldstein1984} that there is a critical value of $\lambda$ ( $(d-2)/2)^2$, the constant in the $d$-dimensional Hardy inequality) such that \eqref{eqn:Heat equation Hardy potential} admits or not solutions to this equation depending on whether $\lambda$ is smaller or larger than this parameter.
-The question going back to \eqref{eqn:Landau homogeneous} is whether for a generic distribution $f$ does the linear operator $Q(f,\cdot)$ lies ``on the side'' of regularization.
-However, it can be seen that for $f$ of the form $|v|^{-m}\chi_{B_1}$ with $m$ close to $d$ that $\varepsilon$-Poincar\'e inequality cannot hold with an arbitrary small $\varepsilon$, suggesting an entirely different approach --or other= information about the function $f$-- will be needed to obtain non-conditional estimates for $\gamma<-2$.
+It was shown by Baras and Goldstein \cite{BarasGoldstein1984} that there is a critical value of $\lambda$ ( $=(d-2)/2)^2$) across which \eqref{eqn:Heat equation Hardy potential} admits or not solutions.
+Going back to \eqref{eqn:Landau homogeneous}, the question is whether the linear operator $Q(g,\cdot)$ lies ``on the side'' of regularization for arbitrary $g$.
+However, a simple calculation shows that for $g$ of the form $|v|^{-m}\chi_{B_1}$ with $m$ close to $d$, the $\varepsilon$-Poincar\'e inequality cannot hold with an arbitrary small $\varepsilon$, suggesting that an entirely different approach is needed for $\gamma<-2$.